 It was Leo who first thought of Kick for Christ in 2009 during his Bible study time and reached out to Sampson to see if he wanted to be involved.
 Together they began collecting soccer uniforms and equipment to send back home to Liberian youth.
 They visited local churches in Kansas City and Detroit to share their mission and vision, and also began planning trips to Liberia to deliver the goods they had gathered.
 They also organized free soccer camps for youth living in urban Kansas City, Missouri.

 Since the beginning, Kick for Christ’s purpose has been to use soccer and faith in Jesus Christ to reach young people.
-The next mission trip to South Africa is set for summer 2017.
+The next mission trip to Liberia is set for April 2019.

 To exemplify Christ's love and influence into the lives of children domestically and internationally.